walteryu/code4sac/sac311/README.md

 ### Installation
 1. Notebook is written in R markdown, so be sure that R Studio is installed then clone this repository.
 2. Load notebook in R Studio, run/download dependencies.
-3. For spatial analysis, download and start the GeoDa [spatial analysis tool](https://geodacenter.github.io/download.html) which was developed by the University of Chicago [spatial data science program](https://spatial.uchicago.edu/).
+3. For spatial analysis, download and start the GeoDa [spatial analysis tool](https://geodacenter.github.io/download.html) which was developed by the University of Chicago [Spatial Data Science Program](https://spatial.uchicago.edu/).

 ### Citations